Morgan Horse: The Ultimate Guide to an Iconic Breed

 Morgan Horse Personality

 Morgans will easily befriend their riders due to a tendency to be affectionate with people they know well.
-The bond between a Morgan horse and its rider can reach a complex depth if both parties establish trust.
+The bond between a Morgan and its rider can reach a complex depth if both parties establish trust.
 There is no lack of loyalty in the Morgan horse, and once they bond with their rider, they will always aim to please.

 Morgan Horse History

-The Morgan is known as one of the first breeds developed in the United States.
 The Morgan horse's founding can be traced back to Justin Morgan, a man from Randolph, Vermont.
 Justin Morgan owned a stallion named Figure that may have been a cross between Arabian and thoroughbred lines, but its true heritage has been lost to time.
 Figure stood at only 56 inches tall, but he had a reputation for being one of his New England community's most athletic and friendly stallions.

-When word of Figure's desirable traits got around, people lined up to breed their mares.
+When word of Figure's desirable traits got around, people lined up to breed their Morgan mares.
 Figure passed his traits down the line, and the distinct Morgan breed came to be.
 Initially deemed the "Justin Morgan horse," the breed successfully performed all kinds of arduous labor — draft work, pulling plows, and anything else that required excessive strength and stamina.

 How to Care for a Morgan Horse

-Morgans are easy to care for, but it's crucial to keep up with routine veterinary care.
 Ensure that your Morgan gets vaccinated, de-wormed regularly, and receives adequate dental care.
 Fresh water is an absolute necessity at all times.
 Daily exercise is also essential since it helps maintain the horse's weight.
 Check your Morgan's hooves daily for dirt, debris, and signs of infection.

 Hoof picks and brushes are a necessary investment for maintaining your horse's hooves.
 Picks will help you clean the hooves, and brushes are used to apply oils that keep the hooves healthy.
 Hoof oil can repair cracks, help prevent infections like thrush, and ease sore feet.

 Morgan Horse Training

 The Morgan's friendly nature makes training fun and relatively easy.
 When a horse develops trust with its owner, it becomes more obedient to commands.
 Like all horses, it's best to start when they're young.
 Halter training is the first step to building the foal's trust and confidence.
 From there, you can work up to verbal commands and saddle training.
-Horses two years old and under should avoid strenuous exercises like driving and pulling because their bodies are still developing.
-It's best to teach the horse to ride before training them to pull.

 Nutrition and Feeding for a Morgan Horse